Home » Jazz Musicians » Duke Ellington

 Event

-Los Angeles Jazz Orchestra Perform Duke Ellington's Nutcracker Suite At The Dunbar On December 9
+The Hollywood Jazz Orchestra Perform Duke Ellington's Nutcracker Suite At The Dunbar On December 9

-Los Angeles Jazz Orchestra Perform Duke Ellington's Nutcracker Suite At The Dunbar On December 9
+The Hollywood Jazz Orchestra Perform Duke Ellington's Nutcracker Suite At The Dunbar On December 9

 Source: David W Payne

-The Honorable Jan Perry, who recently ran for Congress in November, has arranged for The Los Angeles Jazz Orchestra to perform Duke Ellington's Nutcracker Suite at the historic The Dunbar Hotel on Central Avenue, Los Angeles on December 9th, During the 1930's and 1940's The Dunbar Hotel hosted many prominent Musicians traveling to perform in Los Angeles, including Duke Ellington, Count Basie, Louis Armstrong, Lena Horne, Josephine Baker, Billie Holiday, Cab Calloway and Paul Robeson.
+The Honorable Jan Perry, who recently ran for Congress in November, has arranged for The Hollywood Jazz Orchestra to perform Duke Ellington's Nutcracker Suite at the historic The Dunbar Hotel on Central Avenue, Los Angeles on December 9th, During the 1930's and 1940's The Dunbar Hotel hosted many prominent Musicians traveling to perform in Los Angeles, including Duke Ellington, Count Basie, Louis Armstrong, Lena Horne, Josephine Baker, Billie Holiday, Cab Calloway and Paul Robeson.
 (All Ghosts are welcome).
-Jan ...
+Jan Perry, ...

 1